HanneMaes/Tyler-homescreen/README.md

 - **The date, time and day of the week tile** opens the default calendar app.
 - **The internet tile** opens the default browser and Google Search app.
-- **The weather tile** displays todays temperate, wind speed and weather forcast icon.<br>
+- **The weather tile** displays today's temperate, wind speed and weather forecast icon.<br>
 Tap to open the default weather app.
 - **The alarm tile** shows the next alarm and how long unit that alarm.<br>
 Tap to open the default alarm app.
 <img src="Mockups/GIFS/alarm.gif">

 - **The camera tile** opens the camera or the default photo editing app.
-- **The bluetooth tile** shows connection status and opens default music player.
+- **The Bluetooth tile** shows connection status and opens default music player.
 <img src="Mockups/GIFS/bluetooth.gif">

 # Background